ELKAMINA/42_ftcontainers/README.md

 5. What are *.traits ?

+ Traits are a powerful tool for providing type information at compile time.
- A trait is a class or class template that characterizes a type, possibly a template parameter
+ A trait is a class or class template that characterizes a type, possibly a template parameter Traits are typically implemented using template metaprogramming, which allows them to provide type information without requiring any runtime overhead.

 # Vector container